Publications by topic: PDF, Tagging, Accessibility

 In this application note we outline the goals of the “LaTeX Tagged PDF” project, describe its current status, show how it can already now been used to create accessible and reusable PDFs, and outline our future plans for a successful completion.
 Further information can be found at https://latex3.github.io/tagging-project/.

-This application note was presented at the ACM Symposium for Document Engineering (DocEng 2024); the official version is available in the ACM Digital Library.
+This application note was presented at the ACM Symposium for Document Engineering (DocEng 2024); the official version is available in the ACM Digital Library, for direct access see below.

 While, as described in the paper, it is now possible to automatically generate accessible and PDF/UA-2 compliant documents with LaTeX, this is not necessarily the case when special journal classes are required by the publisher.